ltorrull/splicingrates/README.md

 ### Step 2: Get Overlapping Junction Reads

 Identify and quantify exon-exon and intron-exon junction reads for designated introns.
-This step includes (a) specifying the intron regions from which to isolate reads, accounting for read length, with ```--intronRegions``` and (b) quantifying junction reads for specific introns with ```--junctionReads```.
+This step includes (a) specifying the intron regions from which to isolate reads, accounting for read length, with ```--intronRegions``` and (b) quantifying junction reads for specific introns with ```--junctionReads``` (for each sample that will be used in the model).

 Example usage using default parameters to run both steps in tandem: